Will Dameon Pierce Buck the Trend?

 But it begs the question: For a team like the Houston Texans, is the bell cow Dameon Pierce poised to buck this trend?

-Houston signed Devon Singletary in the offseason, presumably to offer the “2” of the 1-2 punch running game.
+Houston signed Devin Singletary in the offseason, presumably to offer the “2” of the 1-2 punch running game.

 The ground attack was the only decent thing from last season, which means it should be a step ahead of the passing game this year.